abhaynayar/obsidian/books/r2/README.md

 - Read registers: `dr` or `dr=`
 - `=!`: the rest of the string is passed to the currently loaded IO plugin
 - Multiple commands can be executed using `;` as in `px;dr=`
+- To display sections and their addresses: `iS`

 Visual mode